criblio/appscope/docs/HTTP.md

 Omit the entry uder `event > watch` to disable the HTTP events entirely.

 The `name` regex is applied against the `source` value and only events that match are emitted.
-Using something like `http-resp` would cause the library to only emit the response events and block the request events.
+Using something like `http.resp` would cause the library to only emit the response events and block the request events.
 The default is `.*` with matches everything thus not blocking anything.